Woolverine94/biniou/README.md

     - Add support for [bartowski/Meta-Llama-3.1-8B-Instruct-GGUF](https://hf.co/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF) to Chatbot module.
 It needs further testings, but this model should become the default model for biniou chatbot.
     - Add support for LoRA models [thwri/dark-gothic-fantasy-xl](https://hf.co/thwri/dark-gothic-fantasy-xl), [itsVilen/Mspaint](https://hf.co/itsVilen/Mspaint) and [nerijs/pixel-art-xl](https://hf.co/nerijs/pixel-art-xl) to all eligible modules.
     - Add support for [dataautogpt3/PrometheusV1](https://hf.co/dataautogpt3/PrometheusV1) to Stable Diffusion-based module.

-  * 🆕 **2024-07-29** : 🔥 ***Support for controlnet-union-sdxl-1.0*** 🔥 > Introducing [xinsir/controlnet-union-sdxl-1.0](https://hf.co/xinsir/controlnet-union-sdxl-1.0) as default ControlNet model for all pre-processors -excepting depth, open-pose with faces and lineart-coarse - with SDXL models.
-This awesome model can handle all ControlNet pre-processors, but few gives strange results in biniou.
-You can still use the previous ControlNet models or force the use of ControlNet Union by choosing them in the "ControlNet model" dropdown menu AFTER generating preview.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)